Toyota

 Regulators in the United States began recalling millions of Toyota and other automobile makers’ vehicles in 2014 due to potentially faulty airbags supplied by Takata, a Japanese automotive components supplier.

-See also How Many Gallons Does A Toyota Sienna Hold?
+See also How Long Do Toyota C-HR Last?
 [Answered]

 Toyota now has assembly plants and distributors in a number of different nations.